symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

 If you allow outside traffic, they could "spoof" their true IP address and other information.

+.. _cookbook-request-untrust-header:

-My Reverse Proxy sends X-Forwarded-For but does not filter the Forwarded header
+My Reverse Proxy Sends X-Forwarded-For but does not Filter the Forwarded Header
 -------------------------------------------------------------------------------

-Many popular proxy implementations do not yet support the Forwarded header and does not filter it by default configuration.
-Ideally, you would configure this in your proxy, but if this is not possible, you can tell Symfony to distrust the Forwarded header, while still trusting your proxy's X-Forwarded-For header.
+Many popular proxy implementations do not yet support the Forwarded header and do not filter it by default.
+Ideally, you would configure this in your proxy.
+If this is not possible, you can tell Symfony to distrust the Forwarded header, while still trusting your proxy's X-Forwarded-For header.

 This is done inside of your front controller::